go-gorm/gorm.io/pages/docs/write_plugins.md

 ## Plugin

-GORM provides `Use` method to register plugins, plugin needs to implement `Plugin` interface
+GORM provides `Use` method to register plugins, the plugin needs to implement the `Plugin` interface

 ```go
 type Plugin interface {